Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Market Penetration of APPGs ( RQ2 )

-\textbf{Our dataset.} Above all, we collected a new large-scale privacy policy dataset from existing apps on the Google Play Store.
-We collected app metadata from AndroZoo~\cite{Allix:2016:ACM:2901739.2903508}, which is a large-scale and growing Android app collection extracted from multiple sources, including the Google Play Store.
+\textbf{Our dataset.} We collected a new large-scale privacy policy dataset from existing apps on the Google Play Store.
+We also collected app metadata from AndroZoo~\cite{Allix:2016:ACM:2901739.2903508}, which is a large-scale and growing Android app collection extracted from multiple sources, including the Google Play app store.
 We removed duplicates and apps from other app markets and then randomly sampled 268,500 apps as our initial app dataset, which is around 10\% of the whole app population.
 From this initial sample, we observed that some apps are either invalid or not usable.
 These were mainly dummy apps or student apps with a package size normally less than 10 KB, so we removed invalid apps like these.
-We excluded unavailable apps that returned error messages on their Google Play Store page.
-Apps can be unavailable for many reasons including geodifferences \cite{USENIX_2022_GEODIFF} caused by government censoring, or being removed by Google because of disruptive adware, malware, restricted content, or other reasons.
+We further excluded unavailable apps that returned error messages on their Google Play page.
+Apps can be unavailable for many reasons including geographic differences \cite{USENIX_2022_GEODIFF} caused by government censoring, or being removed by Google because of disruptive adware, malware, restricted content, or other reasons.
 After these exclusions, we were left with 99,194 usable apps and their metadata.
-We then used ``google play scraper'' \cite{googleplayscapper} to obtain app information including privacy policy links, app categories showed, required device permissions, etc. Based on the available privacy policy links shown on app's homepages, we further utilize the \textit{BeautifulSoup}~\cite{beautifulsoup} and \textit{Selenium}~\cite{Selenium} python packages to download those websites.
-Eventually, we obtained 46,472 privacy policies, and we refer to this privacy policy dataset as \textbf{``Crawled Privacy Policy Collection.''} We conducted the above data gathering process in March 2022.
+We then employed \textit{google play scraper}~\cite{googleplayscapper} to obtain app information including privacy policy links, app categories, and required device permissions.
+Based on the available privacy policy links shown on the app's homepages, we further utilize the \textit{BeautifulSoup}~\cite{beautifulsoup} and \textit{Selenium}~\cite{Selenium} python packages to download those websites.
+Eventually, we obtained 46,472 privacy policies, and we refer to this privacy policy dataset as \textbf{``Crawled Privacy Policy Collection.''} We conducted the above data-gathering process in March 2022.